 In the western Khoridol Saridag Range and Darkhat Valley, Kheseen Fm deposition occurred in a mid- to upper-ramp environment.
 In these localities, phosphatic material was redeposited as phosphatic and carbonate allochems.
 Normal grading in the allodapic carbonates with horizons of stromatolites and thrombolites suggests deposition below fair-weather-wave base, but well within the photic zone.

-A transition to micrite and bedded chert in the upper Kheseen Fm marks a shift from grainflow-dominated to suspension-dominated deposition and continued deepening to a more quiescent basinal environment.
+A transition to micrite and bedded chert in the upper Kheseen Fm marks a shift from coarser, gravity flow-dominated deposition to suspension-dominated deposition and continued deepening to a more quiescent basinal environment.
 Sharp, uneven contacts between chert and micrite beds can be attributed to rheological differences between lithologies, dewatering, and soft-sediment deformation.
 Together with the geochronological data and carbon isotope data described below, the cobble-to-boulder clast, matrix-supported conglomerate at the top of the Kheseen Fm is interpreted as a debrite (fig. 5E), marking a significant unconformity and major tectonic disturbance to the margin.

-Erkhelnuur Formation. – The Erkhelnuur Fm is an ~2 km-thick carbonate sequence with Middle Cambrian ichnofossils, archaeocyatha, and trilobites (Korobov et al., 1985).
+Erkhelnuur Formation. – The Erkhelnuur Fm is a ~2 km-thick carbonate sequence with Middle Cambrian ichnofossils, archaeocyatha, and trilobites (Korobov et al., 1989).
 It is separated into three distinct Members (Lower, Middle and Upper) that can be differentiated both litho- and chemo-stratigraphically.

 Lower Member description. – The Lower Mb of the Erkhelnuur Fm is distinguished by repetitive parasequences above the lime-micrite, cherts, and conglomerate of the uppermost Kheseen Fm.
 These parasequences occur as packages of thick dolomite and partially-dolomitized lime-micrite and grainstone-wackestone interbeds, white laminated dolo-micrite and wackestones containing domal or digitate stromatolites (fig. 5F), and allodapic packstone and grainstone beds containing ooids, carbonate clasts, and minor black chert clasts.
 Throughout the Lower Mb, infrequent and recessive tan-to-green silicified fine-grained lutites stand out as bursts of color in an otherwise blue-gray to white expanse of carbonate.
 The thickness of the Lower Mb is 250–300 m.